©Paul Blair

 The golden-ringed dragonfly is a very large dragonfly that is on the wing from May to September.
 It is a dragonfly of small, acidic streams in moorland and heathland, and may be found away from its breeding sites.
 The female of this species is the UK's longest dragonfly because of her long ovipositor.
 Golden-ringed dragonflies are voracious predators, feeding on large insects, such as damselflies, other dragonflies, wasps, beetles and bumblebees.
 They are fast, agile and powerful flyers.How to identify

 Both sexes of the golden-ringed dragonfly are black, with yellow bands along the body and bright-green eyes.
-Females are longer and thinner than the males, who display a 'waisted' appearance.In our area
+Females are longer and thinner than the males, who display a 'waisted' appearance.Distribution

 The Golden-ringed Dragonfly is absent from the far east of Montgomeryshire, but is widely recorded elsewhere.
 Glaslyn and Llyn Mawr Nature Reserves are good places to look for it.
 Do let us know if you see one.